aitechguy0105/fastapi-pytorch-docker-fargate/Readme.md

 - Docker: Used for containerization of the application.
 - FastAPI: Used as the web server for serving the AI model.
 - AWS Fargate: Used for deployment of the application.
+## How to build DockerImage
+- Install Docker
+- In Destination folder run this command: `docker build -t docker_image_name .`

 ## Deployment
 The application is deployed using Amazon CloudFormation and AWS Fargate.
 The necessary configuration files for deployment are included in the repository.